jonreid/OCMockito/Frameworks/README.md

-To build OCMockito without CocoaPods, place OCHamcrest-3.0.0 (containing OCHamcrest.framework and OCHamcrestIOS.framework) in this folder.
+To build OCMockito without CocoaPods, execute the script gethamcrest first to get the latest OCHamcrest release.